Best Barnett Crossbow Reviews 2025

 Final Thoughts

-Barnett makes some of the most powerful, reliable and best crossbows on the market, but there sure are a lot to choose from.
-Our overall recommendation is the TS380, a model that will work for just about anyone regardless of skill level or goals.
+Barnett crossbows are some of the most powerful, reliable and best crossbows on the market, but there sure are a lot to choose from.
+Our overall recommendation is the Hyper Raptor, a model that will work for just about anyone regardless of skill level or goals.
 That said, each Barnett crossbow has its specific advantages and disadvantages that could apply to your personal situation.

-Any of the Barnett models will work for bow hunting, it just depend on how much you want to spend.
+Any of the Barnett models will work for bow hunting, it just depends on how much you want to spend.

 I’m sorry that you are having this problem with your crossbow.